corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 ## Android Apps

-Found this below app been promoted on reddit yesterday (30/1/2025) and it sparked my curiosty, normaly I give apps with subscription built in a pass, but as this is a popular request feature, gave it another look and others might find it uesful?.
+Found this below app been promoted on reddit yesterday (30/1/2025) and it sparked my curiosty, normaly I give apps with subscription built in a pass, but as this is a popular requested feature, gave it another look and others might find it uesful?.
 Also it sparked the idea to create this page.

 | Developer | Tool | Support | Features/Description |
 |-----------|------|---------|-------------------|